Do your relationships take up too much headspace?

-If you’re constantly preoccupied with what other people think of you and live in fear of rejection from close friends, work colleagues and even strangers, you don’t need me to tell you that relationships are taking up too much emotional energy.
+If you’re constantly preoccupied with what other people think of you and live in fear of rejection from close friends, work colleagues and even strangers, you don’t need me to tell you that relationships are taking up too much mental energy.

 You hate that other people live in your head rent free and that it takes you away from what really matters.
 But no matter how hard you try, you can’t stop overthinking everything.